 For many years in India, turmeric has been used as a medicinal herb because of its jam-packed health benefits.

-In a 2019 study, the researchers analysed the prebiotic potential of four primary spices, such as turmeric, ginger, long pepper and black pepper.
+In a 2019 study, the researchers analyzed the prebiotic potential of four primary spices, such as turmeric, ginger, long pepper, and black pepper.

-The study concluded that among the mentioned four spices, turmeric significantly stood up because of its ability to influence positive change in the body’s gut microbiome community .
+The study concluded that among the four mentioned spices, turmeric stood out significantly because of its ability to influence positive change in the body’s gut microbiome community .

 - Recommended intake of 1 capsule for adults every day.

 - Contains turmeric (Curcuma longa) extract (root) 700 mg, gelatin from capsule, Microcrystalline cellulose, and Magnesium vegetable stearate.